PeterHickman/dejunk/README.md

 ## Security

 There is none.
 The site is internal, it does not connect to the internet and neither does the database.
 Knowing the contents of `settings.py` will not get you anything

+## TODO

+0. Reimplement autocomplete
+1. Give focus to the input boxes
+2. Partials/macros for pagination